I have to give a weight-training workshop for Kansas Extension

 assessment.
 Here are three stretches that concentrate on

-the major muscles that cross the hip, muscle that are commonly
+the major muscles that cross the hip, muscles that are commonly

 in need of more flexibility in most people.